ByLiZhao/cpp_watchlist/README.md

 ## library collections
 1. [folly](https://github.com/facebook/folly).
 Folly stands for "Facebook Open-source library".
 It is actually a collection of useful libraries.
 If something is missing from the standard library of C++, one might find it in folly.
+2. [abseil-cpp](https://github.com/abseil/abseil-cpp).
+Abseil-cpp is a collection of C++11 compliant libraries from Google.
+Many types included in it have replacements in newer versions of C++, while others are designed with different design priorities.
+For example, `absl::Time` and `absl::Duration` are designed to replace `std::chrono::time_point` and `std::chrono::duration` in common tasks.
+They have less capabilites and guarantees but they also don't have to use the template-heavy appraoch that the standard library uses.

 ## memory allocator
  [jemalloc](https://github.com/jemalloc/jemalloc), memory allocator from Facebook with better performance with multithreading.